-To provide a more concrete example which also show the use of the single adapters and the Representation Information, this illustrates a user’s software S1 which gets information from two archives which use software S2 and S3.

-One type of Representation Implementation which can be used quite easily is as serialized Java objects in a Java implementation.
+One type of Representation Information which can be used quite easily is as serialized Java objects in a Java implementation.
 Such as object can be de-serialised to create a Java Object which can be examined through the Java Reflection API to discover which interfaces this object implements.
 This type of Representation Information is used in the example below.

 For example, if one is using client software (S1) which can use JTable interfaces and which, via the adapter, receives information from an archive containing FITS files (S2).
 The information is in the form of an Information Object as defined by OAIS-IF.